-A selection of policies, which are shared with parents, outline the procedures that are followed to keep children safe and staff demonstrate a clear knowledge of the safeguarding and welfare requirements, which ensure children are effectively protected.
+A selection of policies, which are shared with parents, outline the procedures that are followed to keep children safe.
+Staff demonstrate a clear knowledge of the safeguarding and welfare requirements, which ensure children are effectively protected.
 For example, staff members demonstrate a clear knowledge of current safeguarding procedures to follow, should they have concerns about children's safety.
-In addition, they ensure that children are supervised at all times and the thorough risk assessments in place help to protect children's safety.
+In addition, they ensure that children are supervised at all times and the risk assessments in place minimise any accidents to children, protecting their safety.
 Staff are vetted through the Disclosure and Barring Service, further ensuring children are safe.
-Effective induction, mentoring arrangements and ongoing staff development is encouraged through well-considered and purposeful staff supervision and support is given to undertake further training.
-This gives the staff and manager a good opportunity to discuss any concerns about performance and any training and development needs.
+Effective induction, mentoring arrangements and supervision are in place.
+This gives the staff and coordinator opportunities to discuss any concerns about performance and any training and development needs.
+There are close links in place with the school's safeguarding officer to support the staff who also work in the school.

-The manager has a good understanding of her role in monitoring the delivery of the varied range of experiences provided to help children make progress in all areas of learning.
-Staff members regularly share their practice with reception teaching staff in the host school and use this knowledge to ensure the educational programmes are sufficient.
-Staff observe and note children's achievements in a development record, which enables them to plan a suitable range of challenging activities based on children's interests.
+The coordinator has a good understanding of her role in monitoring the delivery of the varied range of leisure experiences provided to help children make progress in all areas of learning.
+Staff regularly share information with staff in the school and use this knowledge to ensure the leisure and educational programmes are meeting the needs of the children.
+Staff observe and note children's achievements in a development record, which enables them to plan a good range of challenging activities based on children's interests.
 This ensures children's needs are quickly identified and well met through effective partnerships between the out of school club and school.
-All staff are actively involved in analysing what the club does well and use staff meetings to discuss and plan what steps they can take to improve.
-For example, they have recently introduced a parent's comments book to encourage parents' contributions towards improving the service, in addition to providing a colourful photograph book of activities children enjoy at the club.
-Staff now all wear name badges which helps parents and visitors to the group to identify them.
-All previous recommendations and actions have been successfully addressed.
-This all provides evidence of a commitment to continually improve the provision to improve the service for children.
+All staff are actively involved in analysing what the club does well.
+They use staff meetings to discuss and plan what steps they can take to make further developments.
+For example, they have introduced colourful photographs of activities taken by the children.
+They show things children have enjoyed at the club and made into displays for parents and other children.
+This shows a commitment to reflect on what they offer and continually make changes that improve the service for children.

-Parents receive copies of the setting's key policies and procedures at the start and informal discussions provide an overview of the activities that their children participate in during their time at the club.
-Daily exchanges of information ensure that parents are regularly updated about their child's welfare and staff share observations that they have made about children's progress.
+Parents are made aware of the setting's key policies and procedures at the start.
+Ongoing informal discussions provide an overview of the activities that their children participate in during their time at the club.
+Daily exchanges of information ensure that parents are regularly updated about their child's welfare, and staff share observations that they have made about children's progress.
 The club works successfully with the school in which they are based.
 Staff members successfully exchange information about the children's interests and gain information about the learning that takes place while children are in school.
-This ensures that the club can support children's continuous learning.
+This ensures that the club can support children's continuous learning and support their welfare effectively.